traefik/traefik/docs/content/operations/api.md

 ### `insecure`

-Enable the API in `insecure` mode, it means that API will be available directly on the entryPoint named `traefik`.
+Enable the API in `insecure` mode, which means that the API will be available directly on the entryPoint named `traefik`.

 !!!
 Note
-    If the entryPoint named traefik is not configure, it will be automatically created on port 8080.
+    If the entryPoint named `traefik` is not configured, it will be automatically created on port 8080.

 ```toml tab="File (TOML)"
 [api]